Haufe-Lexware/api-style-guide/readme.md

 ## Introduction

-Purpose of this style guide is to gather a list of rules, best practices, resources and our way of creating REST APIs in **Haufe Group**.
+Purpose of this style guide is to gather a list of rules, best practices, resources and our way of creating REST APIs in **Haufe-Lexware**.
 The style guide addresses API Designers, mostly developers and architects, who want to design an API.
 Intention is to ease the design process by providing helpful rules to create a succesful API that your customers will love.
 The style guide focuses on **REST APIs** cause this is the preferred way to expose APIs to our services.